The business of venture capital begins and ends with your entrepreneurs and portfolio companies succeeding and generating massive outcomes.

 3. Advice and Wisdom

 Like most investors, you probably invest in companies that are in industries you know well.
 You understand the market, customer preferences, products, and the skillset and experience of the people they tend to hire.
-As a result, you or other team members have a wealth of knowledge that you can share with founding teams.
+As a result, you or other team members have a wealth of knowledge to share with founding teams.

-To get off on the right foot, make sure to set expectations before investing.
+To get off on the right foot, set expectations before investing.
 Be clear with the CEO and co-founders about your expertise and the type of mentorship you can provide.
-Make it clear that you are a resource of knowledge that you hope they will explore.
-Then, stay abreast of company activities, such as their operations, growth, new projects, and future fundraising.
+Make it clear that you are a source of knowledge that you hope they will explore.
+Then stay abreast of the company's activities, including operations, growth, new projects, and future fundraising.
 Finally, don’t be afraid to reach out if you feel your wisdom can add value.

-It’s not unusual for early investors to play an advisory role for their portfolio companies.
+It's not unusual for early investors to serve as advisors to their portfolio companies.
 Depending on the structure, they may even serve on the company board.
-You may not have a formal leadership position, but you can still offer your guidance to each company you invest in.
-However, be humble, and recognize that there is almost always going to be someone better suited to provide support to issues your startups run into on a regular basis.
+You may not have a formal leadership position, but you can still offer your guidance to each company you invest in through operational support and strategic advice.
+However, be humble and recognize that there is almost always going to be someone better suited to provide support to the issues your startups run into on a regular basis.
 Here is where your network should come into play.

-By using relationship management software, you can mine and categorize your contacts, so you sort through them according to your needs and directly share them with your CEOs.
+By using relationship management software, you can mine and categorize your contacts, sort them by your needs, and share them directly with your CEOs.
 This way, you will always be ready to support your founders without delay.
-A simple connection can avoid the frustration of seeing one of your investments underperform because they lacked the knowledge or expertise that you or someone from your network could have provided.
+A simple connection can avoid the frustration of seeing one of your investments underperform because it lacked the knowledge or expertise that you or someone from your network could have provided.

 4. Investor Introductions

 For most early-stage investors, your portfolio companies will need more capital to achieve the long-term vision that you invested behind.
-Not only does this increase the valuation of your stake – but more investors surrounding a company mean more resources (cash, network, stakeholders) that are working to increase the likelihood of achieving its goals.
+Whether they're raising a Series A or Series B round, this not only increases the valuation of your stake but also brings more investors into the company, which means more resources (cash, network, stakeholders) working to increase the likelihood of achieving its goals.

-- If your portfolio company is achieving its milestones and secures a top-tier investor for the next round, it is a positive signal for your ability to select great companies (and provides an opportunity to follow-on and double-down on the business).
+- If your portfolio company is achieving its milestones and securing a top-tier investor for the next round, it is a positive signal for your ability to select great companies (and provides an opportunity to follow on and double down on the business).

-- Introducing your portfolio companies to other investors can reduce the time the founders spend fundraising, giving the CEO and other executives more time to run the company and make it a more attractive investment for subsequent investors.
+- Introducing your portfolio companies to other investors can reduce the time founders spend fundraising, giving the CEO and other executives more time to run the company, focus on decision-making, and make the companies more attractive to subsequent investors.

-- A successful introduction to other investors allows you to stay top of mind and may lead them to reciprocate when there are potential investments that are in your focus areas that they can share with you.
+- A successful introduction to other investors keeps you top of mind and may lead them to reciprocate when they have potential investments in focus areas they can share with you, enhancing your deal flow.

 - You’ll likely be able to get more honest feedback from other investors about why they may have turned down the portfolio company, which allows you to better help them hone their pitch and narrative to be successful in future conversations.

 Effective portfolio management starts with providing support and adding value to your portfolio companies.
-To effectively do this, you need to be aligned with your CEOs and be available for any ad-hoc issues that may arise.
-At times, a simple introduction can make a material difference in the life of an early-stage company.
+To do this effectively, you need to be aligned with your CEOs and available to address any ad hoc issues that may arise.

 The size of an investment check is not the only value you bring to the table.
-As a VC, it is your job to constantly expand and strengthen your network to offer more value to your current and prospective investments.
+As a VC, it is your job to continually expand and strengthen your network to deliver greater value to your current and prospective investments.

-A purpose-built intelligent relationship tool like 4Degrees should be your go-to software to enable your team to make the right connections to help your founders tackle their unique challenges.
+A purpose-built, intelligent relationship tool like 4Degrees should be your go-to software to help your team make the right connections and help your founders tackle their unique challenges.

 To learn more, click here to schedule a personalized demo of 4Degrees for Venture Capital.